 My research explores how ecology drives organismal evolution by integraging functional morphology, comparative methods, theoretical modeling, lab experiments, and field data.

 My current project at the Merrill lab adds some evolutionary flavor to my existing research on behavioral ecology and performance.
 The focal systems are two species of Heliconius butterflies (H. cydno and H. melpomene).
-Wing patterns in Heliconius butterflies often involve Müllerian mimicry, in which multiple unpalatable species evolve similar warning color patterns (i.e. they belong to the same "mimic ring").
+Wing patterns in Heliconius butterflies often involve Müllerian mimicry, in which multiple chemically defended species evolve similar warning color patterns (i.e. they belong to the same "mimic ring").
 Moreover, the wing patterns in these butterflies also serve as cues for mate recognition and thus play a crucial role in facilitating speciation.
 H. cydno and H. melpomene, though closely related, possess distinct warning patterns, which limits the occurrence of hybridization when the two species come into contact.
-Previous work from the lab suggested that the preference for wing patterns has a strong genetic basis and that the genes for the preference and those for the wing patterns are in close proximity to one another.
-Using computer vision and machine learning, we are obtaining high-throughput behavioral data and use them to help uncover the genetics of mate preference and, more broadly, examine the evolution of mate preference in the context of speciation.
-I am also using Heliconius butterflies as a system to examine the behavioral ecology of learning in their predators.
+Previous work from the lab suggested that the preference for wing patterns has a strong genetic basis and that the genes for the preference and those for the wing patterns may lie in close proximity to one another in the genome.
+Using computer vision and machine learning, we are obtaining high-throughput data on male visual preference and use these data to help identify the gene(s) responsible for divergent male visual preference and, more broadly, examine the divergent evolution of mate preference in Heliconius butterflies.
+I am also using Heliconius butterflies as a system to examine the role of predator psychology in maintaining local Müllerian mimetic diversity.